kyostro/kyostro/README.md

 if we share interests ill follow your github (or if i drew in your strawpage)
 i like having an even amount of followers and followings for no reason
+i do not spam follow people on this github account

 my style changes often, i dont really have a signature style